kaspermunch/humanXsweeps/README.md

     gwf -f workflow_1000genomes.py run

-## Data analysis using jupyter notebooks
+## Data analysis and visualization using jupyter notebooks

 All notebooks are listed in the folder notebooks.
 They should be run in the order they are numbered.